Hoya imbricata is a unique wax plant with large, silver-splashed leaves if provided with proper care.

 Change the water every 2-3 days to obtain the best results.

 However, Summer & Spring are the best seasons to propagate Hoya.

 Hoya Imbricata vs. Dischidia

-However, we can pinpoint a few differences between these two beauties despite their similarity.
+Despite the similarity of imbricata & dischidia, we can pinpoint a few differences between these beauties.

-While you might have come across Hoya imbricata as an indoor plant time and again, you’ll notice that dischidia is not so popular in indoor plants.
+While you might have repeatedly encountered Hoya imbricata as an indoor plant, you’ll notice that dischidia is not so popular in indoor plants.

 Similarly, their nature as a non-toxic plant will make the plant safe for everyone in the home.

-Let them dry out between waterings and provide them with plenty of bright, indirect light, and your Hoya imbricata will thrive in no time!
+Let them dry out between waterings and provide plenty of bright, indirect light, and your Hoya imbricata will thrive in no time!